udexon/SMMP/NoBigData.md

 1. [Stack Machine JSON](https://github.com/udexon/SMMP/blob/master/SMJSON.md)

 2. Save Instagram script in J_smjson.
 Write 5GL script to retrieve Instgram script.
 Better script management.
 Include make html.
 Make SMGDB with more than one nodes.

+`keyword.html` in `ig` directory has the keyword and date time of execution.